mrnurkhat/RealTimeVideoStabilization/README.md

 # Real-Time Video Stabilization
 A real-time video stabilization algorithm optimized for the Raspberry Pi 4B platform.
 Enables smooth video capture during recording without the need for additional hardware such as mechanical or optical stabilizers.

+**Demo Video**: Watch a short demo of the stabilization in action on YouTube.

 ### About the Algorithm
 The implemented algorithm is based on motion estimation using ORB keypoint matching, RANSAC filtering, and trajectory smoothing using a Kalman filter.
 It assumes a 2D affine motion model, which allows stabilization of horizontal and vertical translations, and rotation around the Z-axis in the image plane.